Why Can't I Put My Phone Down at Night? The Science and the Fix

 Your Willpower Is a Depletable Resource

-Psychologist Roy Baumeister's research on ego depletion shows that self-control operates like a muscle — it fatigues with use throughout the day.
-By 10 PM, after a full day of decisions, social interactions, and restraint, your prefrontal cortex (the brain region responsible for impulse control) is running on fumes.
+Psychologist Roy Baumeister's research suggests that willpower depletes throughout the day -- a concept known as ego depletion.
+After a full day of decisions, social interactions, and restraint, your prefrontal cortex (the brain region responsible for impulse control) is running on fumes by 10 PM.

 Dopamine Sensitivity Increases at Night

 Your brain's dopamine system follows a circadian rhythm.
-In the evening, dopamine sensitivity increases as your brain prepares for sleep-related processes.
-This means the same TikTok video or Instagram post delivers a slightly stronger dopamine hit at 11 PM than at 3 PM.
+In the evening, dopamine sensitivity shifts as your brain prepares for sleep-related processes.
+This means the same TikTok video or Instagram post can feel more compelling at 11 PM than at 3 PM.

-Social media apps exploit this perfectly.
+Social media apps exploit this.
 Their algorithms have access to billions of data points showing exactly what kind of content keeps you engaged at different times of day.
 The late-night content mix is calibrated for your most vulnerable state.

 The Absence of Alternatives